rbnorris3/angular-tour-2/README.md

 This section is ok.

-The code in this repo is working version of the completed project.
+The code in this repo is a working version of the completed project.